Educational Programs

 • Define Clear Learning Outcomes

-• Identify specific sustainability-related skills or knowledge students should acquire, such as understanding ecosystems, renewable energy, or ethical consumption.
+• Identify specific sustainability-related skills or knowledge students should acquire, such as understanding interconnected ecosystems, renewable energy, or resource use.

 • Align learning outcomes with broader curriculum standards and sustainability goals.